-- Select the first option, Cloud download to get Windows 11 online (you need at least 4 GB of free space on your drive).
-If you have a local kit, you can go for the second option.
+- Select the first option, Cloud download, to get Windows 11 online (you need at least 4 GB of free space on your drive).
+You can go for the second option if you have a local kit.

 - Click Next, then Reset, and Windows 11 will start the reinstallation process.

-If the procedure is not successful, read our guide on what to do if the Reset PC is not working in Windows 11 and solve it right away.
+If the procedure is unsuccessful, read our guide on what to do if the Reset PC is not working in Windows 11 and solve it immediately.

-We hope that our solutions helped you fix this update problem and you managed to get rid of the Undoing changes made to this PC message on the screen.
+We hope our solutions helped you fix this update problem and that you removed the Undoing changes made to this PC message on the screen.

-You should also check if your PC has enough space on your drive for the update because this update error might also be caused by low disk space.
+You should also check if your PC has enough space on your drive for the update because this update error might also be caused by insufficient disk space.

 Let us know the method you opted for in the comments section below.